HYPERNETS/hypernets_processor/docs/sphinx/content/atbd/processing/interpolate.rst

 1. **Quality check of the scans** (flags: temp_variability_irr, temp_variability_rad):

-   The first function in the *rhymer_hypstar.process_l1c* module checks for the variability within a series, i.e., it assigns flags to each scan showing a temporal jump, with the previous and following scan, of more than a given threshold (25% is the default) at 550 nm.
+   The first function in the *rhymer_hypstar.process_l1c* module checks for the variability within a series, i.e. it assigns flags to each scan showing a temporal jump, with the previous and following scan, of more than a given threshold (25% is the default) at 550 nm.

 2. **Parse cycle** (flags: angles_missing, lu_eq_missing, fresnel_angle_missing, fresnel_default, min_nbred, min_nbrlu, min_nbrlsky,):

-   The second function parses the cycle, i.e., it separates downwelling and upwelling radiance, investigate if all required angles are present and if there are coincident upwelling and downwelling radiance measurements for the retrieval of the water leaving radiance.
+   The second function parses the cycle, i.e. it separates downwelling and upwelling radiance, investigate if all required angles are present and if there are coincident upwelling and downwelling radiance measurements for the retrieval of the water leaving radiance.

 3. **Wavelength interpolation**: